Breast Lift (Mastopexy)

 For example, if you don’t want implants, it’s possible to use your own breast tissue to reshape your breasts during surgery.
 In this procedure, which is called Breast Auto Augmentation, the excess skin is removed and sagging is corrected.

 - A Vampire Breast Lift™: This one is one of the newest alternative methods.
 It does not require surgery.
 Instead a platelet-based injectable is created that is made out of your own blood.
 The injection is given into areas of the breast where lifting and firming are needed.
-The results last up to a year.

 - An “Internal” Bra: This is one of the most interesting procedures, as it is a mesh type of bra that is inserted surgically to lift your breasts.
 The mesh bra provides a little extra structure although over time the mesh is broken down and absorbed by your own tissues.
-This procedure is called the Breform, and you can expect a surgery of about four hours in the hospital with a few nights in recovery before you are released.
-The Breform is inserted through a scar in the nipple area or in the crease under the breast.

 - A Bra Lift with Laser (Laser Bra Lift): Some doctors will want to use a laser bra lift as an insurance policy that your breasts won’t sag.
 It’s actually not really an alternative to breast lift surgery as it is an extra procedure.
 In the laser bra surgery, the laser is used to create a bra-like effect that protects the surgical results of the breast lift.
 Laser energy will always stimulate the production of new collagen fibers, which give you more support of any tissues.
 Always look at the before and after pictures to see whether or not you think there is enough improvement.

 - Botox Breast Lift: There are more and more uses of Botox that researchers are finding as time goes on.
-A Botox Breast Lift is not an approved use of botox by the FDA.
+A Botox Breast Lift is not an approved use of Botox by the FDA.
 Here’s how it works: Botox is injected into your pectoralis muscle.
 This causes a relaxation of the muscles in the chest and your back muscles then begin to lift your breast.
 The lifting is not dramatic though and it only lasts about three to four months.
 The advantage, however, is that there are no scars because surgery was not done.
 There’s also no recovery time as there is with a breast lift surgery.

 - Thermage: Thermage is a procedure that tightens the skin via the use of radio waves.
 The tightening firms the skin and lessens some of the sagging.
 It’s another nonsurgical procedure.